Class 10 – Start Pandas

 Overview

 We are going to explore more how to do some math in iPython and how to make some plots.
-Today you are going to write your own program to get the best fit line (pdf=FitALine).
-The equations are from Harris-‘Quantitative Chemical Analysis’ (Harris-fit-a-line) (pdf=Harris-fit-a-line).
+Today you are going to write your own program to get the best fit line.
+The equations are from Harris-‘Quantitative Chemical Analysis’ (Harris-fit-a-line).
 I am going to give you the equation and then using numpy you will make it work.
-Once it is working you will then go back and get your your KNYC and KLGA data and determine the correlation.
-Do not look at the answers until you are done ( Fit a line answer.
-Don’t look until done! pdf=Fit a line answers) today.
+Once it is working you will then go back and get your your Montauk and KLGA data and determine the correlation.
+Do not look at the answers until you are done today.
 Talk to your neighbors about turning equations into code.
+Getting the thinking and parenthesis correct takes time.
+Everything is here https://github.com/bmaillou/BigDataPython/tree/master/07-FitaLine

 VIDEO